AkashNeil/diary/README.md

   * update = what change?
   * options = one? many? upsert?
 * upsert is defined as operation that "creates a new document when no document matches the query criteria.
+* $addToSet adds an element only if does not exist whereas $push will add the element even if it already exists.

 #### Some helpful links:
 * https://www.mongodb.org/dl/osx?_ga=2.10762484.1797709089.1524685437-1944241512.1524160976